shown in other instead.

 - To change the brush size, use the mouse wheel.

-The following set of brushes with their specific modes is used to modify the terrain.
+The following set of brushes with their specific modes is used to modify the Terrain Global.

 Albedo brush modifies the color of a albedo texture that is assigned to the surface.
 Its Modes are:

-- Replace — paint the color specified by the brush color over the terrain albedo color.
+- Replace — paint the color specified by the brush color over the Terrain Global albedo color.

-- Add — add the color specified by the brush color to the terrain albedo color thus making it lighter.
+- Add — add the color specified by the brush color to the Terrain Global albedo color thus making it lighter.
 The lighter the color, the lighter the result will be.
 Completely black color value does not change anything.

-- Subtract — subtract the color from the terrain albedo color thus darkening it.
+- Subtract — subtract the color from the Terrain Global albedo color thus darkening it.
 The lighter the color, the darker the result will be.
 Completely black color value does not change anything.

 - Smooth — blur albedo colors blending and softening color transitions.

-The following brush parameters are available for editing terrain albedo LODs:
+The following brush parameters are available for editing Terrain Global albedo LODs: